WZBSocialScienceCenter/tmtoolkit/README.rst

 **Note:** For Linux and MacOS users, it's also recommended to install the *datatable* package (see "Optional packages"), which makes many operations faster and more memory efficient.

-The tmtoolkit package is about 19MB big, because it contains some example corpora and additional German language model data for POS tagging.
+The tmtoolkit package is about 7MB big, because it contains some example corpora.

 After that, you should initially run tmtoolkit's setup routine.
 This makes sure that all required data files are present and downloads them if necessary.
 You should specify a list of languages for which language models should be